-Figures 7 and 8 show that CDO performance in Q3 was similar to that achieved in Q3 2022.
-Several days of thunderstorm activity and strong winds were experienced during this quarter which adversely affected CDO.
+Figures 7 and 8 show that overall CDO performance in Q4 2023 was slightly lower than Q4 2022.
+This can be attributed to several days of strong, gusting winds which adversely affects CDO.

-CDO performance in Q3 during the core night period was higher than in the same period in 2022.
-This is a positive improvement considering the increase in core night arrivals into Gatwick Airport.
+CDO performance during the core night period in Q4 2023 was lower than in the same period in 2022.